amirbawab/AVR-cheat-sheet/README.md

 ```

 #### Extended fuse byte
-If the ATmega chips is offered a poor voltage, it can become unstable and possibly misbehave.
+**Description**: If the ATmega chips is offered a poor voltage, it can become unstable and possibly misbehave.
 Therefore, the extended fuse byte allows setting a BOD (Brown-Out Detector) threshold voltage determining if the chip should stay active or should reset.
+**Datasheet**: Table 31-5.
+Extended Fuse Byte for ATmega328/P
+**Table**:
 ```
 +--------------------+---------+----------------------------+------------------+-------------------------------------+
 | Extended Fuse Byte | Bit No. | Description                | Default Value    | Comments                            |